juliaf1/devmountain-foundations/README.md

 4. `Back-end`: Covers back-end web theory, APIs and how to build web applications with Node's Express framework, along with an overview of key cryptography concepts.

 5. `Data and SQL`: Covers relational database theory, data modeling, SQL, basic Python and NoSQL database.

+6. `QA & Testing`: Covers QA theory and proccesses, as well as automation tests with Selenium and unit tests with Jest.

+7. `Computer Science`: Covers Computer Science theory, computer memory, algorithmic thinking, time and space complexity, and other relevant topics.